A Vintage Christmas

 Here I have my vintage Santa’s and little kids dressed as angels hidden within the beautiful silk flowers.

-A gold bird nest with a lovely golden bird beside lots of traditional poppers, left.
+A gold bird nest with a lovely golden bird.

 One of my many vintage Santa Claus’s with some lovely bottle brush trees.